jamezrin/gatsby-themes/packages/gatsby-theme-elevator-pitch/README.md

 #### Files names

-You can't use different name for avatar than `avatar.jpg`.
+You can not use a different name for avatar than `avatar.jpg`.

 The names of `markdown` files have to obey a pattern `X___slug.md`.
 Where `X` is a number indicating position of the screen.
-The number must be follewed by the `___` separator.
-The last part of the name, a `slug` is optional, so you could name the file like this `1___.md` or `1__first-scrren.md`.
-[Take a look](https://github.com/greglobinski/gatsby-themes/tree/master/packages/gatsby-theme-elevator-pitch/content/screens) at the demo screens markdown files
+The number must be follewed by the `___` separator ( 3 x undescore ).
+The last part of the name, a `slug` is optional.
+Knowing that, you can name a file like this `1___.md` or `1__first-scrren.md`.
+Take a look at the [demo content files](https://github.com/greglobinski/gatsby-themes/tree/master/packages/gatsby-theme-elevator-pitch/content/screens) of the theme in the repository.

 #### Markdown `screen` files

 This is example of a `markdown` file with content for one screen.
+Two sections: title (`#`) and a paragraph text below.

 ```
 # This is the screen's title